So you had a great idea, did you?

 Don’t be afraid to share your idea with others.
 A lot of new entrepreneurs are afraid that if they share their idea, someone else will steal it.

 But we’ve got news for you.
 Your idea probably isn’t that original.
-Someone else has probably already thought of it before you.
+Chances are, someone else already thought of it before you.

 But the power of a great idea doesn’t lie in the idea itself but in your ability to make it a reality.
-That ability depends on your work ethics, your skills and all the help you can get your greasy hands on.
+That ability depends on your work ethics, if you have what it takes to be an entrepreneur and all the help you can get your greasy hands on.

 If you want to succeed, you’re going to have to share your idea with others.
 And then work your butt off to build the best solution out there - before someone else beats you to it.